| WHY is this medicine prescribed?

 What SPECIAL PRECAUTIONS should I follow?

-- tell your doctor and pharmacist if you are allergic to interferon gamma-1b or any other drugs.
+- tell your doctor and pharmacist if you are allergic to interferon gamma-1b injection, products made from the E. colibacteria, any other medications, or any of the other ingredients in interferon gamma-1b injection.
+Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had heart disease or seizures.
+- tell your doctor if you have or have ever had seizures, a low number of red or low white blood cells, heart failure, an irregular heartbeat, or heart or liver disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using interferon gamma-1b, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while receiving interferon gamma-1b injection, call your doctor.

 What SIDE EFFECTS can this medicine cause?